Our editor's take

 How Discover it compares to other cash back credit cards

 Discover it doesn't offer the biggest set of rebates on the market, but it remains one of the country's most accessible cash back credit cards with no annual fee.
-By comparison, American Express offers a fleet of cash back cards with rebates that range between 2 and 5 percent.
+By comparison, American Express offers a number of cash back cards with cash back rewards that range between 2 and 5 percent (terms, limitations and restrictions apply).
 Like Discover, American Express earns significant praise for its customer service operations.
 American Express usually restricts its cash back cards to applicants with excellent credit.
 If you're the kind of customer who's worried about catching a payment before it's late, those cards may be out of reach.

 This card also requires excellent credit however it more closely resembles the Chase Freedom card.
 Like Discover, Chase offers rotating, quarterly bonus categories.
 Although Discover has waived foreign transaction fees on the Discover it, Capital One cards, for example, enjoy a slight edge in parts of the world where Visa and MasterCard have built larger merchant networks.